 Six finalists in each of the five categories will be contacted via email and announced on this website later this year (date TBC).
 Please ensure you submit a valid email address with your entry.

-The entrants whose submissions best capture the theme of ‘Fragility’ through their concept, composition and technical competency, and who best communicate their intention, techniques and ideas, will be deemed the winners.
+The entrants whose submissions best capture the theme of ‘Turbulence’ through their concept, composition and technical competency, and who best communicate their intention, techniques and ideas, will be deemed the winners.

-The winner of each of the five categories will be contacted via email and announced at the 2020 SAE ATOM Awards, held in Melbourne in November.
+The winner of each of the five categories will be contacted via email and announced at the 2021 ATOM Awards, held in Melbourne in November.